-The first mistake likely made in a Workers’ Comp case is failing to notify your employer of the accident within 30 days.
-If you do not notify your employer, then the Workers’ Comp insurance company can deny the case entirely.
+Whatever you do, remember this: if you do not notify your employer of the accident within 30 days, then the Workers’ Comp insurance company can deny the case entirely.
 The best way to ensure that official notice has been made is to have your employer submit a First Report of Injury or Illness report.

 Anytime you are in a situation that involves a second opinion from another doctor, you should consult with a skilled lawyer.